 Wellbeing in the workplace continues to be a hot topic for employers, and rightly so.
 WeThrive’s cumulative survey data from 2018 showed that 52% of the time employees suffer from work-related anxiety, with average survey respondents feeling that they had the necessary headspace to reflect and think clearly 48% of the time.
 To put that another way, half of all employees’ time at work is compromised, with people unable to think clearly because of work-related worries.

-More information on our findings can be found in the Future of Employee Engagement Report 2019.
 With this in mind, it is completely understandable that businesses want and should be doing more to tackle burnout.
 However, what is debatable is the best way to go about doing this.

 Of course lots of you took to Twitter to air your thoughts: